alliancecoder/learning-s3/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Prerequisites for Locally Running the application
+### Create a local S3 instance using docker or podman
 ```
 docker run -it --publish 8008:4566 -e SERVICES=s3 -e START_WEB=0 localstack/localstack:0.11.5
 ```

+### Configure the aws client with fake creds for the local instance
+> **_NOTE:_** For these steps, you must have the aws cli installed https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 ```
 aws configure --profile localstack
 AWS Access Key ID [None]: test-key